jhavatar/jhavatar/README.md

-val name = "Jan-Hendrik de Vaal" val role = "Software Engineer" val niche = "Mobile Development, where I manifest the will of the Omnissiah through Androidmancy," val goal := "further his command of software engineering through binary trials that test the limits of his cognitive and creative capabilities.
+val name = "Jan-Hendrik de Vaal" val role = "Software Engineer" val niche = "Mobile Development, where I manifest the will of the Omnissiah through Androidmancy," val goal = "further his command of software engineering through binary trials that test the limits of his cognitive and creative capabilities"

 val bio = "Hi, I'm $name 👋.
 A $role that specializes in $niche to $goal." println(bio)